Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 The Rotary Club of Somerset is a dedicated group of volunteers committed to improving lives in our local community.
 Through service projects, partnerships, and fundraising, we support education, health, environmental sustainability, and social welfare initiatives.

 The Royal Flying Doctor Service (RFDS) Tasmania is excited to announce our partnership with the Recycle Rewards program, a Tasmanian Government initiative to reduce litter and increase recycling rates across the state.
 You can help us raise funds for our mental, dental and physical health programs and contribute to a cleaner Tasmania.
-Your support through the Recycle Rewards program helps us expand our program availability to reach more individuals in more communities.

-Established in 1891 the Royal Hobart Bowling Club is one of the oldest bowls clubs in Tasmania and is now in need of some new improvements for all members and guests from the community.
 Our current facility does not have an undercover all weather seating area.
 The new improvements include expanding our bbq area to include an all weather undercover seating and viewing area for all visitors and guests so they can enjoy watching the game of bowls without the harsh effects of the weather.

-You can help save the lives of preterm babies born in Tasmania.
-Almost all preterm infants born at less than 30 weeks have frequent life-threatening pauses in breathing.
 Existing monitoring methods cannot detect these pauses with the reliability necessary to prevent their life-endangering effects.
 With your support, local medical researchers can develop tiny sensors to detect these small baby’s breathing.
 Please donate today.

-We provide care for the companion animals of people escaping domestic/family violence or who are temporarily hospitalised or homeless.
 Safe Beds is a statewide offering with around 150 participants each year.
 This unique service requires significant resources to transport animals from unsafe situations into temporary homes safely.
 Our Safe Beds animals stay with us for between a week and 18 months while their owners get back on their feet.
 Our only goal here is to reunite people and their pets.

-We thank you for your generous contributions to our campaign to save for new kayaks.
 Our Scouting community thrives because of the passion and commitment of individuals like you.
 With your donations, we are closer to enhancing our goal, ensuring safety, and creating more enjoyable experiences on the water.
 Each donation brings us closer to purchasing new kayaks.
-Thank you.
+Thank you

 A statewide fundraiser to help us purchase extra wheelie bins, signs and marketing materials for our Scout Groups who wish to set up their own container donation stations.
 To see if your local Group has their own fundraiser, search for ‘Scout’ under Charities on the Recycle Rewards app.